cranci1/SoraCore/README.md

 This code is made available for transparency purposes only.
 All rights are reserved by the author.
 Unauthorized use may result in legal action.

+This means no other apps should have a method to allow Sora modules to work inside their app.

 > [!Note]
 > This project is open-source to provide transparency about its security mechanisms and to demonstrate that no malicious code is present.
 However, being open-source does not grant usage rights beyond those explicitly stated in this license.